Worker Retraining Resources

 - Workers who have been laid off (in the last 24 months).

 - Homemakers who no longer have financial support (in the last 24 months).

 - Workers who were self-employed but have lost their businesses due to economic downturns or natural disasters (in the last 24 months).

 - People who are working but need to upgrade their job skills and have less than 45 college level credits.

 - Eligible veterans (within the last 24 months).

 Possible forms of aid include tuition and books, childcare, transportation, and supplies.

 Application Process: Open

 - Click here to Fill out the Worker Retraining Online Application Form or download the PDF version.

-- Check with Worker Retraining Financial Aid Coordinator regarding eligibility.
+- Check with the Worker Retraining Financial Aid Coordinator regarding eligibility.

 - Register for classes.